German numismatist, Professor at Braunschweig TU, and Curator of the Braunschweig coin collections

 After teaching at the universities of Vienna and Basel he substituted the chair of Ancient History at Erlangen University.
 Further teaching assignments brought him to Salzburg and to Kliment Ohridski University of Sofia.
 Since 1998, he has taught Ancient History at the University of Leipzig where he was appointed Honorary Professor for Ancient History and Ancient Numismatics in 2002.

-Since 2001, Wolfgang Leschhorn has been responsible for the coin collections of Herzog Anton Ulrich Museum as well as the Norddeutsche Landesbank, both located at Braunschweig, and has taught Ancient History at University of Braunschweig – Institute of Technology.
+Since 2001, Wolfgang Leschhorn has been responsible for the coin collections of Herzog Anton Ulrich Museum as well as the Norddeutsche Landesbank (later called Braunschweigische Landessparkasse), both located at Braunschweig, and has taught Ancient History at University of Braunschweig – Institute of Technology.
+After his retirement in 2016, Johannes Wienand became his predecessor at the Herzog Anton Ulrich Museum.
+Wolfgang Leschhorn continues his activities at the Landessparkasse and the University of Braunschweig.

 Initially, his numismatic publications focused on ancient numismatics, but, in the previous years, also he started to deal with medieval and early modern coins and medals.